The Allegory of Good and Bad Government: Historical context

-The Allegory and Effects of Good and Bad Government series was commissioned entirely by a civic group, the Council of Nine (the city council).
-Unlike most art at the time, the subject matter is civic rather than religious.
-The Republic of Siena was one of the most powerful of the fourteenth-century Italian city-states, an urban hub filled with bankers and merchants with many international contacts.
-The fourteenth century was a turbulent time for politics in the Italian cities due to constant violent party struggles; governments were overthrown, and governments were reinstated.
+The Allegory and Effects of Good and Bad Government series was commissioned entirely by a civic group, the Council of Nine, which constituted the city council.
+Unlike most art of the period, the subject matter is civic rather than religious.
+The Republic of Siena, an urban hub filled with bankers and merchants who maintained extensive international contacts, was one of the most powerful of the fourteenth-century Italian city-states.
+The fourteenth century was a turbulent time for politics in the Italian cities due to constant violent party struggles; governments were overthrown, the Black Death from 1347 to 1353 killed a catastrophic number of people, infected many more, and left numerous members of the ruling class dead, and governments were subsequently reinstated.

 Layout

-The murals occupy an extensive amount of space, covering three of the four walls of the Council Room.
-The only wall that does not have a mural is the southern wall, as this wall contains the only window of the room.
-The door through which the council would enter is found on the opposite northern wall.
-On the eastern wall, Lorenzetti depicted the scenes of the Effects of Good Government, while opposite on the western wall he depicted The Allegory and Effects of Bad Government.
-Overlooking both these murals, the personifications of the allegorical depictions of the virtues of good government are found on the northern wall.
+The murals occupy a substantial area, covering three of the four walls within the Council Room.
+The southern wall remains without a mural, as it contains the room's sole window.
+The door used by the council for entry is located on the opposite northern wall.
+On the eastern wall, Lorenzetti depicted scenes of the Effects of Good Government, while on the opposing western wall he rendered The Allegory and Effects of Bad Government.
+Overlooking both of these murals on the northern wall are the personifications of the allegorical depictions of the virtues of good government.